abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 Congrats, you've mastered the theory of adding/staging & committing!
 Now, let's actually _do_ it!

-1. Add/stage the file by checking the box next to `myFunctions.R`.
-The status should now change to `A`, indicating that the file has been added, i.e. you've announced your intention to submit this file to the Git tracking.
+1. Add/stage the file by checking the box next to `myFunctions.R`.The status should now change to `A`, indicating that the file has been added, i.e. you've announced your intention to submit this file to the Git tracking.
-2. To finally **commit** the file, click the <strong>Commit</strong> button in the Git panel.
+2. To finally **commit** the file, click the `Commit` button in the Git panel.
 A new window will pop up:

 <center>![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/attachments/git_commitWindow.png)</center>

-3. Note that you <strong>must</strong> enter a commit message before clicking <strong>Commit</strong>.
+Note that you <strong>must</strong> enter a commit message before clicking `Commit`.
 Commit messages should be informative and terse so that your future self or a collaborator will get some sort of idea why you thought that change was necessary.
-Enter a commit message (something like, 'Created a function to convert to percent') and click </strong>Commit</strong>.
+So, go ahead and enter a commit message (something like, 'Created a function to convert to percent') and click `Commit`.

 -------------------------------------
-**After clicking </strong>Commit</strong>, a message pops up.**
+**After clicking** `Commit`, **a message pops up.**
 **What does it say?**

 *** =instructions